nsmryan/itscomputersciencetime.com/inwork/2020-08-25-The-Material-of-Programming-Languages.md

 and ultimately I would not do it in code that I care about.

-My personal experience with C is that I have spent perhaps more of my professional career with it than any other language- even my C++ is really just C with a couple niceties.

 Sometimes when I write C for embedded systems, I feel like I can write out a concept in straight lines, with each piece a single stroke of a brush.
 It is a rare and